cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 Authentication, Authorization, Auditing
 ---------------------------------------
+* SSH access to the infrastructure is only available from within the internal network.
+The internal network can be accessed through a hardened VPN endpoint.
 * SSH access to the virtual servers is protected via private keys and, in some cases, multi-factor authentication.
 * Authorization between the virtual servers and the external cloud services is managed by IAM roles on the infrastructure-level so that credentials don't need to be stored on the servers.
 * Sensitive information needed by the microservices are either fetched from the KMS when the microservice starts, or passed through temporary environmental variables.